 For the cake:

-- Butter and flour 9×13 inch (20x26cm) cake pan or line it with parchment paper.
+- Butter and flour 9×13 inch (20x26cm) cake pan and line it with parchment paper, see Notes belwo.

-- Change the shredder for the steel knife.
+- Change to the steel knife.
 If you had to remove the shredded potato momentarily put it back in the bowl of the processor.

-- If you have to make it in batchen transfer each mixture to a large bowl and then mix it all together.
+- If you have to make it in batches transfer each mixture to a large bowl and then mix it all together.

-- Bake for 35 to 40 minutes, until tester inserted in center comes out clean.
+- Bake for 35 to 40 minutes, or until a cake tester or toothpick inserted in the center comes out clean.

 - Frost with peanut butter chocolate frosting or dust with powdered sugar.